DataDog/hiring-engineers/answers.md

 ## MONITORING DATA

+By using above timeboard, I have created a moniotor that works automatically and repeated with given contrians.
+The contrains are thresholds.

-Created new metric monitor named (My Monitor)
+Created new metric monitor named <My Monitor>

 ![0019](https://user-images.githubusercontent.com/33669341/53705899-e3eb3500-3e27-11e9-80da-d1ce44e1ce8b.PNG)

 Can manage monitor after creating, below properties that include threshold for past 5 mins raise :
 *alert* if range above 800,
-*warning* if range above 500 and
+*warning* if range above 500 &
 *notify* if no data more than 10 mins

 ![017](https://user-images.githubusercontent.com/33669341/53705815-560f4a00-3e27-11e9-9c96-4b9094ac7f52.PNG)

-Data live status & history & evaluation graph with threshold
+Data live status & history, & evaluation graph with threshold

 ![018](https://user-images.githubusercontent.com/33669341/53705763-0892dd00-3e27-11e9-8e0f-eb54c7a0f36a.PNG)